nella17/NYCU-Intro-NP-2022/Lab/10/README.md

 # Broadcast XDP File Transfer

 This lab aims to practice implementing a broadcast and raw socket program.
 The objective is to send 1000 files from a client to a server, just like the scenario we used in the [Robust UDP Challenge](https://md.zoolab.org/s/zniK2CzAA).
 The link quality between the client and the server is good.
 However, the network settings reject all packets delivered using well-known transport protocols, including TCP, UDP, and SCTP.
 Packets sent to unicast addresses are dropped as well.
-You (and your team members) have to implement both the server and the client.
+You have to implement both the server and the client.
 We do not have a spec for the protocol.
 You can decide how to transmit the files by yourself.
 Once you have completed your implementations, you can upload your compiled server and client to our challenge server for evaluation.
 Good luck, and have fun!

 ## The Challenge Server